Dear my student,

 Indeed, the first step of our future started with the exam – one single set of tests that determined a fifteen-year-old’s future.
 Those who scored well were welcomed into the best schools, could sit in the most competitive classes and listen to lectures from the most experienced teachers.
 Those who scored not as high had to attend lesser high schools or no high schools at all, unless their families could afford to send them to private schools, which ranked lower than public schools academically.

-Not only did the ability to reach the standard scores in the exams depended on one’s hard work, it also depended on one’s luck.
-If you had any religious belief, you should pray for the two most important things during that time – first was for the exam to go as smoothly as it could, and second was for the high schools not to raise up last year’s standard scores.
+Not only did the ability to reach the standard scores in the exams depended on one’s hard work, but it also depended on one’s luck.
+If you had any religious belief, you should pray for the two most important things during that time – first was for the exam to go as smoothly as it could, and second, was for the high schools not to raise up last year’s standard scores.
 If one of these two things happened, your hard work would be counted for nothing.
-I was lucky enough to pass the test with a set of scores that can get me to a good public high schools.
+I was lucky enough to pass the test with a set of scores that can get me to a good public high school.
 Little did I know, getting into a better school also meant having more late nights of studying and preparing for the next big gateway – the university entrance exams.

 In my senior year of high school, with the university entrance exams waiting ahead, and my future once again depended on another one-shot kind of test and hanging on another thread of luck.
 I decided to take a new path and study abroad.
 The lessons of commitment and hope that I’ve learned from that system was tremendously important.
 But I wanted to break out, to have choices, to be different and to learn.
 I wanted an education that would allow me to ask questions.